luau-lang/luau/docs/_posts/2021-08-31-luau-recap-august-2021.md

 end
 ```

-It can also refine field types:
+And it can also refine field type to a more specific one:
 ```lua
 --!strict
 local t: {value: string|number} = {value = 2}